telecombcn-dl/2018-dlai-team10/index.md

 # 5. Conclusions

 In this project, we have tackled for the first time a Deep Learning problem.
-We have created self-contained and detailed explainend notebooks, where all the pipeline characteristic of these kind of challenges is implemented **from scratch** (DL settings, data download and manipulation, architecture definition, training steps, validation and testing computation...).
+We have created self-contained and detailed explained notebooks, where all the pipeline characteristic of these kind of challenges is implemented **from scratch** (DL settings, data download and manipulation, architecture definition, training steps, validation and testing computation...).
 Each one of us has addressed the problem with a different approach, studying this way 3 different kinds of deep learning models as a team.
 We have faced typical deep learning problems such as overfitting, hyperparameter tuning and so on.

 As conclusions, we have found that the model that gives the best performance is the CNN (with an accuracy of 90%), while the MLP and the LSTM have a very similar performance (accuracies of 85.4%).
-However, although the MLP is a simpler structure, the LSTM would perform better for the Quick, Draw! because as it has learned the temporal evolution of the data, it could perfom competitevely in real time.
+However, although the MLP is a simpler structure, the LSTM would perform better for the Quick, Draw! because as it has learned the temporal evolution of the data, it could perform competitively in real time.

 To conclude with, we would like to highlight that we have learned a lot with this project.
 Most of us started the semester with zero previous knowledge of Deep Learning and a few months later we have been able to implement form scratch different DL architectures.
-So, although it has been more time consuming that what we expected it to be, it has been extremely gratifying to obtain appropiate results.
+So, although it has been more time consuming that what we expected it to be, it has been extremely gratifying to obtain appropriate results.
 This project has been very useful to understand and comprehend the main ideas behind all the theory explained in class.

 # 6. Future Work

 Many different adaptations, tests, and experiments have been left for the future due to lack of time.
 Followingly, we will briefly define in which directions these future work strands should go:

 - **Time Optimization:** Although it has been a very helpful tool, during the implementation of this project, we have wasted a lot of time with Google Colab, due to the fact that execution times are restarted every 12h and then all progress is lost.
-Additionaly, very often, for unknown reasons the framework suddently disconected and we had to start over (set again the notebook, download the data, restructure it...).
+Additionally, very often, for unknown reasons the framework suddenly disconnected and we had to start over (set again the notebook, download the data, restructure it...).
 If we were to continue with this project, the first thing we would do would be to migrate all the content to Google Cloud Compute Engine.

-- **Challenge Adaptation**: If in the future it was intended to compete in the Kaggle competition (or just to compare the results with the competition's leaderboard - currently with a score of 0.95), many things should be changed.
-To begin with, the evaluation metrich should be changed to the Mean Average Precision at 3 (which is the one the competition performs) instead of the general accuracy.
+- **Challenge Adaptation**: If in the future it was intended to compete in the Kaggle competition (or just to compare the results with the competition's leader board - currently with a score of 0.95), many things should be changed.
+To begin with, the evaluation metric should be changed to the Mean Average Precision at 3 (which is the one the competition performs) instead of the general accuracy.
 Furthermore, all the data provided by the competition should be used instead of a reduced version of just 10 of the more than 300 classes available.
 Moreover, we assume that to obtain competitive results, other models and architectures should also be considered.

 - **Deeper and enhanced analysis of the implemented models:** The Notebooks created could be enhanced by creating better tools to analyse the obtained results such as real-time losses and accuracy plots, computation of a confusion matrix and so on.

 - **Extracted features thorough study:** Deep analysis of how the format of the input data affects the extracted features of each model implementing an encoder/decoder.
-Analyze how the features extracted by each model differ from the others.
+Analyse how the features extracted by each model differ from the others.

 # 7. References

+•	**Deep Learning Course Lectures.**.

 •	ADAM Optimizer:  D. P. Kingma, J. L. Ba, *'ADAM: A Method For Stochastic Optimization'*.